Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills - NewsBreak

 “Blaming the gun for what is happening in America is small-minded,” Rep. Ken Buck, a Colorado Republican, said.

-The post Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills appeared first on Ohio Capital Journal .
+The post Biden urges assault weapons ban, as U.S. House Democrats advance gun control bills appeared first on Oregon Capital Chronicle .